-Upon completion of this course, students are able to determine utility location and site features using site drawings, methods of construction using architectural and structural drawings, and the electrical characteristics for commercial facilities.
-Topics covered include the layout of mechanical equipment and systems, commercial distribution and service equipment.
-Wiring and branch circuits for lighting and equipment are also covered.
-Students prepare a material take off for a commercial installation, using drawings, specifications, and applying the Canadian Electrical Code (CEC).
+In this course, students determine utility location and site features using site drawings, methods of construction using architectural and structural drawings, and the electrical characteristics of commercial facilities.
+Learners explore the layout of mechanical equipment and systems, commercial distribution, service equipment, and wiring and branch circuits for lighting and equipment.
+Students prepare a material take-off for a commercial installation, using drawings, and specifications, and applying the Canadian Electrical Code (CEC).
 Students prepare sketches to solve and document construction problems and solutions, as well as prepare as-built drawings and develop basic single line, schematic, and wiring diagrams.

 In this course, students learn about the installation details for an industrial construction project from a complete set of architectural and electrical drawings and specifications.
-Topics covered include the layout of single and three phase systems for feeder and branch circuits from utility supply to utilization points.
+Topics covered include the layout of single and three-phase systems for feeder and branch circuits from utility supply to utilization points.
 Students apply the grounding and bonding requirements for high-voltage indoor and outdoor substations and vaults using the Canadian Electrical Code (CEC).
-In addition, students identify precautions for installing stress cones, the requirements for terminating shielded and concentric neutral high-voltage cables, and the testing methods and safety requirements for testing high-voltage cables.
-Students prepare a material take off using drawings, specifications and prepare sketches to document construction projects.
-Students learn to prepare as-built drawings and interpret basic single line, schematic, and wiring diagrams.
+In addition, students identify precautions for installing stress cones, the requirements for terminating shielded and concentric neutral high-voltage cables, and the testing methods and safety requirements for high-voltage testing cables.
+Students prepare a material take-off using drawings, and specifications and prepare sketches to document construction projects.
+Students learn to prepare as-built drawings and interpret basic single lines, schematic, and wiring diagrams.

 In this course you will practice to disassemble and assemble all components that are installed in a Wind Turbine nacelle.
 You will document the procedures using appropriate terminology and graphics to write accurate and complete reports.
 You will learn the safe use of the hydraulic torque tool and bolt stretching tool as well as you will be introduced to the vibration analysis tool.
 You will learn to take oil samples effectively and to follow manufacturers' directions.
 You will demonstrate respect to your team members and work in a safe manner at all times.
 You will learn the importance to maintain a clean work area, follow safe hoisting and rigging procedures and adhere to WHMIS and OHSA rules.